Mrrvm/os_lusiadas_2/content/wdka-pub.md

 [^deco]: I use "decolonisation" in quotes, as neocolonial structures remain in place to this day, just like coloniality does.

 [^lie]: *Wikipedia.
 Slavery in Portugal.
 Last modified April 14, 2025. https://en.wikipedia.org/wiki/Slavery_in_Portugal* and *Cartwright, Mark.
-"Portuguese Empire."
+Portuguese Empire.
 World History Encyclopedia.
 Last modified July 19, 2021. https://www.worldhistory.org/Portuguese_Empire/.* As Cartwright notes "(...) slaves continued to be imported to São Tomé and Principe until prohibition in 1908.
 Slaves were then replaced by African labourers who had to be repatriated after a certain number of years, but their living conditions were little different from those their slave predecessors had suffered".
 This is evident through official government documents like [[Código do trabalho dos indígenas nas colónias portuguesas de África]], and interviews conducted in [[Forced labour by those who lived through it]].

 [^canto1]: in the verse "Cessem do sábio Grego e do Troiano" of stanza 3, *canto* I.